akruszewski/gibl/manuscript/chapter1.md

 To understand digital signatures and proof of work, we will be looking at encryption and hashing respectively.
 Fortunately for us, the programming language that we will be using has built-in functions for encryption and hashing.
 We don't have to dig too deep into how hashing and encryption and decryption works but a basic understanding of it will be sufficient.

+X> ### Exercise 1
+X>
+X> TODO: Note how we started with a ledger and gradually built a system.
+Now what?

 ## 1.2.
 Encryption

 Before we talk about encryption, we first have to recall what functions are.